International Education in Cairo

 The admissions process is much like international schools in other parts of the world.
 If English is not your child’s first language they may need to sit a language test.
 You will be expected to provide previous grades for your child, and you should most definitely expect waiting lists.
 No matter where you’re moving from or how long you’ll be staying, you should apply to your chosen school as early as possible before your move.

-Below, we have compiled our top 10 international schools in Cairo.
-However, there are another 63 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Cairo according to our users.
+However, there are another 85 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Cairo based on your requirements.